simplesamlphp/simplesamlphp/modules/multiauth/docs/multiauth.md

 ================

 The MultiAuth module provides a method for users to choose between a list of authentication sources.

+If you are looking to have your web application offer multiple identity providers during login this is not the module you should be using.
+For that case you should setup a single saml:SP authsource that you can call from `\SimpleSAML\Auth\Simple`.
+If you have multiple remote IdP's the discovery service will ask you which one to use.

+`multiauth` is meant to be used as a selector for different authentication methods.

-There is only one authentication
+There is only one authentication module:
-module:

 `multiauth:MultiAuth`
 : Authenticate the user against a list of authentication sources.